octaviotron/zimbra/README.md

 ## Common Process (for all servers)

-This are the needed steps for installing all zimbra nodes (both mailbox and proxies):
+This are the needed steps for installing all zimbra nodes (both mailboxex, proxies needs different approach):

 First, install Centos 7 with support for English and your native language (if any) and update all your systems: